 One Specific Example: How the Radinn Boards Work

-To better describe how electric surfboards work, we’ll discuss one example of a very popular electric surfboard brand, Radinn Freeride, and describe how this specific example works.
+To better describe how electric surfboards work, we’ll discuss one example of a very popular electric surfboard brand, Radinn Freeride (AquaSportsPlanet is not an affiliate) and describe how this specific example works.
 While all electric surfboards don’t necessarily utilize the same process (source), most of them operate in a very similar way.
 The Radinn Freeride operates using simple technology.
 None of the technology used to power the Lampuga Boost is particularly fancy.

 Although the technology used to power the Radinn Freeride isn’t complicated, the way this specific electric surfboard has been designed demonstrates the beauty of the brand’s innovation.
 The board is comprised of carbon fiber, making it extremely lightweight but also very robust.
 This electric surfboard also features a built-in compact electric motor.